9: Learning Resources

 To feel and stay safe on campus, please familiarise yourself with some guidelines that the Community Safety team have provided for students on the Community SafetyLink opens in a new window website.
 It offers advice on how to stay safe in your student home on and off campus, and how best to protect your property.
 You will also find details of who you need to call when in need of help.

-All staff, students and others working in the Department are expected to adopt a positive attitude to health and safety issues and must comply with appropriate legal requirements and University requirements as laid down in the University's Health and Safety PolicyLink opens in a new window.
+Everyone in the Department must comply with appropriate legal requirements and University requirements as laid down in the University's Health and Safety PolicyLink opens in a new window.

-The Head of Department, Professor Ben Lockwood, holds the ultimate responsibility for health and safety within the Department, but delegates elements of the maintenance, monitoring, development and implementation of health and safety policy and practices to the Head of Administration (Business and Research), Sarah Duggan, whose roles include that of the Department Health and Safety Officer (DHSO).
+The Head of Department holds the ultimate responsibility for health and safety within the Department, but delegates elements to the Director of Operations, Sarah Duggan, whose roles include that of the Department Health and Safety Officer (DHSO).

 You should inform the DHSO of any situation that you consider a real or potential hazard or shortcomings in health and safety arrangements.
 The situation will be added to our risk register, the risk evaluated, and reasonably practicable measures should be put in place to eliminate or reduce the risk.